CharuSharma13/CharuSharma13/README.md

 ### Hi there <a href="https://www.animatedimages.org/cat-waving-1645.htm"><img src="https://www.animatedimages.org/data/media/1645/animated-waving-image-0077.gif" border="0" alt="animated-waving-image-0077" /></a>

-You are welcome to my world.⚡
+You are welcome to my world.🏡

-I am Charu Sharma, I strongly believe in data.😄
+I am Charu Sharma, I strongly believe in data.💜

-I am crazy about coding, problem solving and team collaboration.👯
+I am crazy about coding, problem solving and team collaboration.🌱

 I like to create, build and making new things, briefly i like discovering new useful things.✨